leadr-msu/digitalpublicwriting/readme.md

 * Use photos and visual aids whenever possible
 * Either use brackets ( [1] ) for footnotes or use brief parenthetical citations; should have a consistent style for an entire website or project
 * Use white space to prevent readers from being overwhelmed
+* Make sure you're following fair use and are not violating copyright.
+We have a [Fair Use Guide](https://github.com/leadr-msu/reusing-attributing-media) available.

 ### Accessibility Tips
 * Add ["alt text"](https://webaim.org/techniques/alttext/) to photos with a concise description of the content of the photo